 Open to GPs and their dependents only who need help due to illness, disability, death or loss of employment, offering grants, loans and financial advice.
 Can support private school fees.

-You do not need to be a BMA member to apply to either or the two charities run by the British Medical Association that help doctors and their dependents in times of financial crisis.
+Made up of two independent charities and working independently of the British Medical Association, BMA Charities offers help to all doctors and medical students in times of financial need.
 The BMA Charities Trust Fund offers financial aid and advice to doctors and medical students in difficulty, while the Dain Fund is aimed at supporting the children of doctors struggling with money issues.

 Elizabeth Finn Fund

 Professionals including doctors, dentists, nurses and their partners who are holders of British/Irish nationality and who have under £4,000 in savings.
 Offers grants towards equipment, home adaptations and repairs, care home top ups and more.